Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 1. In the **Specify Configuration Database Settings** page, complete the fields with the following information and click **Next**.

-	1. **Database Server**: type the name of the computer where you installed SQL Server.
+	1. **Database Server**: type the name of the computer where you installed SQL Server followed by _.contoso.com_

 	1. **Database name**: type the name for your SharePoint configuration database.
 The default name is _SharePoint_Config_.